rakdman/TodoAppSpringMVC/README.md

 # TodoAppSpringMVC
 This project is to create, update, view and delete ToDos.
+Through the contact form it will send email as well.

 Technologies Used are:
 SpringMVC, Thymeleaf, SpringSecurity-form based and Postgresql